 Consideration given to staggered starts or adjusting start and finish times to keep groups apart as they arrive and leave school Staggered start and finish times should not reduce the amount of overall teaching time.
-Little Owls session 1 will start at 9:00 and end at 12:00.
+A staggered start may include: • condensing or staggering free periods or break time but retaining the same amount of teaching time keeping the length of the day the same but starting and finishing later to avoid busy periods Little Owls session 1 will start at 9:00 and end at 12:00.
 Session 2 will start at 12:00 and end at 3:00.
 Class 1 (Reception) start at 9:00 and end at 3:00.
 Class 2 (Y1, Y2, Y3 and Y4) the length of their day remains the same but the start/finish times will change to 8:50-3:10.
 Class 3 (Y5 and Y6) length of day will increase by 20 mins.
-8:40 until 3:20 finish. × Parents' drop-off and pick-up protocols planned to minimise adult to adult contact CYPS Bulletin \boxtimes All parents/carers entering the school premises (and in other congested areas around school premises) wear a face covering in addition to social distancing This an extra safeguard to reduce the transmission of the virus.
-Please note that this does not apply to those who are medically exempt × Ensure that you inform those travelling by car that they should wait in their car until the specific drop off time This will reduce the amount of people assembling in and around the school grounds and will help with social distancing × Ensure that you inform parents to maintain social distancing from others when dropping off and collecting pupils from school Parents and pupils are told their allocated drop off and collection times and the process for doing so, including protocols for minimising adult to adult contact (for example, which entrance to use, only one adult per family should enter school grounds to drop off or collect) × It is made clear to parents that they cannot gather at entrance gates or doors, or enter the site (unless they have a pre-arranged appointment, which should be conducted safely)
+8:40 until 3:20 finish.
+Parents' drop-off and pick-up protocols planned to minimise adult to adult contact CYPS Bulletin All parents/carers entering the school premises (and in other congested areas around school premises) wear a face covering in addition to social distancing This an extra safeguard to reduce the transmission of the virus.
+Please note that this does not apply to those who are medically exempt × Ensure that you inform those travelling by car that they should wait in their car until the specific drop off time This will reduce the amount of people assembling in and around the school grounds and will help with social distancing ⊠